top of page

 Amardeep Singh

-If you have taken first five practice tests (from our udemy course) and now want to see what high-scoring sample answers should sound like, this video and guide are for you.
-In this video, we are discussing First Five TEF Speaking Tests, which we offer in our udemy course
+If you have taken the first five practice tests from our Udemy course and want to see what high-scoring sample answers should sound like, this video and guide are for you.
+In this video, we discuss the First Five TEF Speaking Tests, which we offer in our Udemy course.

 Why You Should Compare Your Practice with Sample Answers

-Many candidates practice speaking but fail to realize where they are losing points.
+Many candidates practice speaking but fail to realize where they lose points.
 By analyzing Tests 1 through 5, you can:

-• Audit Your Question Count: Ensure you are hitting the 10–12 question requirement for Section A.
+• Audit Your Question Count: Ensure you hit the 10–12 question requirement for Section A.

 • Refine Your Register: Double-check that you aren't accidentally using "Vous" in the informal Section B.